 Initial discussion among SDCP's executive leadership, power services staff, technical advisors, and Finance and Risk Management Committee (another SDCP committee intended to monitor program finances and risk) suggests that managing early-stage compliance risk is dependent upon the identification and selection of highly experienced and financially viable sellers during the administration of renewable energy solicitation processes.
-This understanding is supported by conversations with leadership of longer-standing California CCAs, which emphasized the importance of such an approach during early-stage renewable energy procurement efforts; such CCAs noted that the timing of early-stage RPS planning and procurement efforts (and the proximity of such efforts relative to imposition of the 65% longterm contracting mandate) necessitated considerable reliance on: 1) existing renewable generating facilities; and/or 2) highly experienced project developers with strong track records of timely project completion.
-At this time, the fundamental RPS-related risk to SDCP is insufficiency of its existing contractual commitments, but considering its recently executed longterm contracts and allocation elections via VAMO, SDCP remains confident that current renewable energy open positions will be significantly reduced in the near future.
+This understanding is supported by conversations with leadership of longer-standing California CCAs, which emphasized the importance of such an approach during renewable energy procurement efforts; such CCAs noted that the timing of early-stage RPS planning and procurement efforts (and the proximity of such efforts relative to imposition of the 65% long-term contracting mandate) necessitated considerable reliance on: 1) existing renewable generating facilities; and/or 2) highly experienced project developers with strong track records of timely project completion.
+At this time, SDCP's contracting efforts have reduced, if not eliminated, any compliance shortfall risk.
+The remaining RPS-related risk to SDCP is only related to additional voluntary RPS procurement targets.
+SDCP remains confident that current renewable energy open positions, again only related to the voluntary procurement targets, will be significantly reduced in the near future.
 Given SDCP's gross RPS procurement needs and existing procurement efforts, a quantitative risk assessment was recently completed by SDCP.
 The results of such assessment are presented below, including a description of the methodology used to complete it.
-As SDCP continues to update its risk assessment based on future contracting efforts and its impressions of various sources of RPS delivery risk, it will elaborate on its findings in a future RPS Procurement Plan.
+As SDCP continues to update its risk assessment based on future contracting efforts and its impressions of various sources of RPS delivery risk, it will elaborate on its findings in future RPS Procurement Plans.

-4 See San Diego Community Power Energy Risk Management Policy, June 25, 2020.
+&lt;sup>4 See San Diego Community Power Energy Risk Management Policy, June 25, 2020.